 Rule 11 A won game shall score one point, a drawn game shall score half a point and a lost game no points.

-Rule 12 A match shall be considered to be five or four players as appropriate from each of two opposing sides taking part in games of chess at the same venue at a given time - games played at other venues or at the same venue on another date shall be considered void.
+Rule 12 A match shall be considered to be the requisite number of players as appropriate from each of two opposing sides taking part in games of chess at the same venue at a given time - games played at other venues or at the same venue on another date shall be considered void.

-Rule 2 The season shall normally run from the 1st October to the 30th April.
-Any league games unplayed by the 1st May shall be declared void for both teams concerned unless either club appeals to the General Secretary in the case of any special circumstances as per Article 7.
+Rule 2 The season shall normally run from 1st October to 31st May.
+Any league games unplayed by the 1st June shall be declared void for both teams concerned unless either club appeals to the General Secretary in the case of any special circumstances as described in Article 7

-Any club wishing to alter a fixture date must notify their opponents official team contact at least seven days beforehand.
-If less than seven days notice be given (except in the case of inclement weather), the opposing team may insist on the match taking place on the original date.
+Any club wishing to alter a fixture date must notify their opponent's official team contact at least three days beforehand.
+If less than three days‘ notice be given (except in the case of inclement weather), the opposing team may insist on the match taking place on the original date.
 If this is impossible then the match may be claimed by default.
-Details of new dares for rearranged matches must be notified to the Results Secretary by both teams concerned within seven days.
+Details of new dates for rearranged matches should be notified to the Results Secretary and the General Secretary by both teams concerned as soon as possible.

 Any dispute must be notified in writing within fourteen days of the said dispute to the Association General Secretary.
-The General Secretary will decide, dependent on the urgency of the dispute, whether to call an immediate Executive Committee or to refer it to the President or Chairman or next Executive Committee meeting.
-Any dispute not notified within fourteen days will not be accepted unless evidence regarding the said dispute which was not previously available can be put forward.
+The General Secretary will decide, dependant on the urgency of the dispute, whether to call an immediate Executive Committee meeting or to refer it to the Honorary President or Chairman or next Executive Committee meeting.
+Any dispute not notified within fourteen days will not be accepted unless evidence regarding the said dispute, which was not previously available, can be put forward.
 Both parties to the dispute will be invited to attend any resultant Executive Committee meeting and informed in advance of any complaint made against them.

-A team including an ineligible player (ie a player who is tied to another club, or higher team of the same club, or a player playing six or more games for a higher team when tied to a lower team) shall have one game point deducted from the team score in that match.
-This shall be in addition to the game of the ineligible player being scored to his opponent irrespective of the result.
+A team including an ineligible player (i.e. a player who is tied to another club or whose grade makes him/her ineligible to play in that particular team or a player contravening Article 3, Rule 2a) shall have one game point deducted from the team score in that match.
+This shall be in addition to the game of the ineligible player being scored to his/her opponent irrespective of the result.

 Rule 1 Unless due notification is given to the official team contact of the opposing team, teams shall pay a penalty to the league for each board defaulted.